MoezLabiadh/timber_volume_calculator/README.md

 ## Workflow
 The main Workflow steps:
-1) Delineate individual Tree Crowns using Local Maxima and Watershed segmentation algorythms
+1) Delineate individual Tree Crowns using Local Maxima and Watershed segmentation algorithm.
-2) Extract explanatory variables (Tree Height & Crown Area) for each tree
+2) Extract explanatory variables (Tree Height & Crown Area) for each tree.
 3) Predict DBH using Regression models – from "R.J.
 Hall et al., 1985: A Comparison of Existing Models for DBH estimation from Large-scale Photos"
-4) Estimate Volumes using BC forests 1976 volumes equations).
+4) Estimate Volumes using BC forests 1976 volumes equations.

 ## Required packages